Preventing High-Density Cell Cultures from Fouling a Single-Use Continuous Centrifuge Using the ABER Optura SPY

 Overview of the Optura SPY

-The Optura SPY uses an infrared beam to measure biomass concentration in culture vessels without direct contact.
+The Optura SPY uses a near-infrared beam to measure biomass concentration in culture vessels without direct contact.
 It adheres to the side of any vessel that is optically clear (Figure 3).
 It was developed to provide real-time, non-invasive biomass measurements of bacterial or cell cultures.
 The sensor is used to maintain the biomass for fed-batch processes or used to maintain a cell population for perfusion processes (feed and bleed operations).

 Figure 3.
 Attaching the ABER Optura SPY to an Eppendorf BioBLU® Single-Use Bioreactor